 We all know how important it is to handle money well.
 It’s one of those essential life skills that we all need.
-But when it comes to teaching kids about money, where do you start?
+But when it comes to knowing how to teach kids about money, where do you start?
 It can be daunting to decide what age to start your child’s financial education, let alone what you need to cover.

-Well, we asked the parents at CAP’s head office to share their favourite strategies for teaching kids about money management.
-Here’s what they had to say about making sure their own children are prepared for the future.
+Well, we asked the parents at CAP’s head office to share their favourite strategies for teaching kids about money.
+We’ve also included our free kids and youth resources to use with your children at your home, school or community group.

 1. Encourage a healthy attitude towards money